yhagio/tutorialedge.net/content/projects/hacker-news-clone-vuejs/part-6-advanced-components.md

 </style>
 ```

 Notice that we've used `props` within our component's `js`.
-This will allow us to pass in a `story` object further down the line from a parent component such as our `Homepage.vue` component.
+This will allow us to pass in a `story` object further down the line from a parent component such as our `Home.vue` component.

-Now that we have created this new component, we can go about updating our `Homepage.vue` component so that it uses our newly defined `Item.vue` component.
+Now that we have created this new component, we can go about updating our `Home.vue` component so that it uses our newly defined `Item.vue` component.

-# Updating our Homepage.vue
+# Updating our Home.vue

 Let us first modify our `<template>` tags so that we utilize our new `Item.vue` component.
 We'll still want to reuse the `v-for` VueJS directive in order to render an array of top items.